Bookmark saved

 "*I am Kha-em-Waset!
 Son of Ra!
 Living God!
 Eternal King!
 My name shall never be forgotten!*"

 Ice formed on the walls.
 On the canopic jars.
 On the sarcophagus.
+The preservation oils froze into amber-colored glass.

 Beneath the pharaoh's supernatural cold, something else registered.
 Faint.
 Almost subliminal.
-A different quality to the chill—not the rage-driven freezing of an ancient king but something precise.
-Sterile.
+A different quality to the chill—not the rage-driven freezing of an ancient king but something precise, something sterile.
 The way a laboratory maintained exact temperatures for a sensitive experiment.
 It was there for one breath and gone the next, swallowed by the pharaoh's theatrical fury before Thomas could examine it.
 He filed the sensation away.
 Didn't understand it.
 But his body—trained by four thousand iterations to notice things his mind hadn't learned to name—marked it as significant.

 "No."